cmuratori/misc/cleancodeqa.md

 Nothing like this is possible in the hierarchy case: the library vendor would have to manually rewrite everything to eliminate the virtual call hierarchy first in order to make a change like this, which requires substantial effort, perhaps even a prohibitive effort in a large library.
 This is because the choice to base the design around virtual calls prevents compiler optimization across calls _everywhere_, even internal to the library, and there is no easy fix.

 So hopefully this explains the confusion?

+**Bob**: There's a lot to unpack in there.

+ * You and I are apparently using a different definition of the term *union*.
+I was assuming you meant the traditional C `union` in which the data members share the same space.
+ * The code you presented is, in fact, the opaque pointer, linker bound solution I was alluding to above.
+I said `void*` and you used `file*` with a forward declaration of the `struct file;`  So on that account I think we agree.
+ * You repeatedly used the term _hierarchy_.
+I presume you were referring to _inheritance_ hierarchies.
+However, using such hierarchies is not my position in this debate.
+There are times when a hierarchy can be useful; but in general I prefer the interface/implementation approach.
+In C++ that's a pure abstract class with no implementation (the interface), and a concrete class that implements that interface.
+I suppose you could call that a two level hierarchy if you like; but I want to be clear that I'm not a big proponent of deep hierarchies.
+But perhaps this is going a little deep into the weeds.

+I agree that if you use the old C style .c/.h split and ensure that the only thing that appears in the .h files are _forward declarations_ without any definitions, then you can hide the implementation quite nicely.
+That's because the old C style .c/.h split took advantage of dependency inversion.
+The .c file contains the low level implemenation, and it depends upon the high level abstraction in the .h file.

+>_As an aside, this pleasant split was corrupted by C++.
+Stroustrup needed to know the size of objects in order to implement the `new` keyword.
+So he forced member variable definitions into the .h files -- thus destroying encapsulation and forcing the horrible public/protected/private hack upon us._